Sautéed Brussels Sprouts topped with a lemon and Dijon vinaigrette, then sprinkled with Parmesan cheese and bacon—a new twist on a favorite vegetable!

-This recipe was inspired by the most amazing Brussels Sprouts I’ve ever had, which can be found at Bavette’s Bar & Boeuf, a fabulous steakhouse in Chicago.
-You can read more about Bavette’s in this post about our recent Chicago trip.
+This recipe was inspired by the most amazing Brussels Sprouts I've ever had, which can be found at Bavette's Bar & Boeuf, a fabulous steakhouse in Chicago.
+You can read more about Bavette's in this Chicago Food Guide.

 How to Cook Sautéed Brussels Sprouts

 The Brussels Sprouts at Bavette's are charred, and for a home cook without professional cooking equipment, there's a fast, fine line between charred and burned.
 You have to keep an eye on these sprouts and turn them frequently.